QuantEcon/lecture-python.myst/lectures/kesten_processes.md

 The plot produces a straight line, consistent with a Pareto tail.

-It is possible to further speed up our code by replacing the `for` loop with [`lax.scan`](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.scan.html) to reduce the loop overhead in the compilation
+It is possible to further speed up our code by replacing the `for` loop with [`lax.scan`](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.scan.html) to reduce the loop overhead in the compilation of the jitted function

 ```{code-cell} ipython3
 from jax import lax